UPDATED 25Jan2020 + two videos

-Fancy technology generates its own hype, and that’s why you don’t hear much about hand tools in the advertising-driven world of home building and renovation.
-But even though they’re simple, and sometimes homely, hand tools still play a key role in craftsmanship.
+Fancy power tool technology generates its own hype, and that’s why you don’t hear much about hand tools in the advertising-driven world of woodworking.
+Don’t get me wrong, power tools are amazing, but so are the right kind of soft-spoken power tools.
+Even though they’re simple and sometimes homely, hand tools still play a key role in craftsmanship.
 They always will.
 Here’s the scoop on four of my favourites.

 Two Favourite Planes

 If craftsmanship is about guiding your work towards a perfect ideal, then hand planes help you along the last stage of that journey.
 They allow wood to be smoothed, and parts to be adjusted with a finesse that stationary jointers, power planers, and belt sanders can’t match.
 A well-tuned plane is the Stradivarius of hand tools, and like a violin it takes skill to prepare and use.

 In the days before electric power tools, every woodworker needed a large collection of hand planes for everything from dressing rough lumber to making moldings.
 But now that electricity powers the grunt-work in the trade, many of the old planes don’t make much sense, except perhaps as museum pieces.
 Despite this, block and smoothing planes are still found in every serious woodworkers toolkit because they continue to serve a useful purpose.
 Here’s how: